 Route owners are normally expected to allow entries to a Permanent throughout the year.
 A route owner may restrict the months of availability, e.g. due to extreme seasonal weather, but is encouraged to keep this to a necessary minimum.
 Availability should be indicated on the route application form, e.g. 12 months, March through October, etc. During a route's usual time of availability, a route owner may decline a request for any reasonable cause in the owner's judgment, including insufficient notice or other inconvenience, weather or other safety concern, route obstructions, rider qualification, and the like.

 A rider is expected to give reasonable notice of entry.
 Rider registration should consist of an entry form, the appropriate entry fee, and must include the RUSA Waiver of Liability.
 An entry form master, including the Waiver of Liability form, is available online on the Permanents main page, and under RBA Resources.
-The rider must provide a newly signed and dated Waiver of Liability form each time he/she registers to ride a permanent.
+The route owner may ask for additional info at registration - such as emergency contacts or medical concerns - if the owner feels that info could be useful.
+The owner can design his/her own form for registration, or use some other means for riders to register.
+The rider must provide a newly signed and dated Waiver of Liability form each time he/she registers to ride a permanent, unless the rider has previously executed a waiver - for example, an annual or seasonal waiver - that covers when the ride will take place.

 Permanents may be ridden only by current RUSA members.
-The route owner should check that a rider's RUSA membership is current using the online search engine.
+The route owner should check that a rider's RUSA membership is current by consulting the RUSA website.

-Once the rider's entry is accepted, the route owner must provide a control card and a cue sheet, and preferably a highlighted map of the route.
+Once the rider's entry is accepted, the route owner must provide a control card and a cue sheet and, if not waived because EPP is being used, a control card, and preferably a highlighted map of the route.
 With the rider's permission, the route owner may publicize the date and time of the intended ride.
 Interested riders must then contact the route owner for permission.

 Submission of Results

-A rider is expected to return the completed control card to the route owner within 10 days of the ride.
-The route owner should submit each result within 10 days of receiving the card.
+A rider is expected to return the completed verifying materials to the route owner within 10 days of the ride (including control card if one has been issued).
+The route owner should submit each result within 10 days of receiving the materials.
 This is normally performed online using the web form provided on the Permanents main page, and under RBA Resources.

 New route owners are required to send the first completed card(s) to the Permanents Coordinator for validation, instead of submitting the result(s) online.
+(This first riding must not use electronic proof of passage.)
 This requirement allows RUSA to verify that the route owner fully understands the Permanents rules and has properly implemented them.
 Any route owner of any Permanent may be required to submit the card(s) from a ride to the Permanents Coordinator for review.
 Any published results should list riders alphabetically by last name and not by the order of the riders' arrival or total elapsed time.

 All riders who started the ride, even if they do not complete the ride, must be included in the results submission.